Enter your email to view this content

 Managing Stormwater Risk

 Stormwater management is ultimately about controlling pollution at its source.
-When facilities implement strong housekeeping practices, maintain effective BMP systems, and monitor stormwater discharge quality, they can significantly reduce regulatory risk.
+When facilities implement strong housekeeping practices, maintain effective BMP systems, and monitor stormwater discharge quality, they can significantly reduce environmental and regulatory risk.

 A well-managed stormwater program protects surrounding waterways, supports regulatory compliance, and helps facilities operate more sustainably.
 For industrial operators, effective stormwater management is essential to long-term operational success.